-ID Parameter CL Setting range [Default] Description 4667 Delay for call retry 2 0 to 600 s [30 s] If a call of one phone-unit was not successful, it will be repeated after the time delay configured here.
+ID Parameter CL Setting range [Default] Description 4667 Delay for call retry 2 0 to 600 s If a call of one phone-unit was not successful, it will be repeated after the time delay configured here.
 4668 Max. number of call retries 2 0 to 600 If a call of one phone-unit was not successful, it will be repeated the number of times configured here.
 If "0" is configured here, the numbers of call retries are infinite.
 4660 Modem initialization string 2 ToolKit This string is the global basic initialization of the modem.
 It will be sent at the beginning of each command sequence.
 The input is an ASCII string, which has to be created according to the used modem type.
 The default setting is only a placeholder and can be configured to your modem type if needed.
 Notes The string can contain escape sequences.
-Please refer to $\%$ "Symbolic commands and escape sequences" on page 373.
+Please refer to & "Symbolic commands and escape sequences" on page 407.
 12933 12934 Unit{x} call requ.
 2 Determined by LogicsManager With these LogicsManager the trigger for the single unit calls can be created.
 This defines a condition when a phone-unit shall call.
 12935 [(0 & 1) & 1 24.20, 24.21, 24.22] If the result of this equation goes to TRUE (positive edge), an internal flag "call $\{x\}$ pending" $[x = 1 \text{ to } 3]$ is set and the unit will try to send a message.
-4661 4663 Modem com- mand string (1 of 2) 2 ToolKit This string is an individual initialization.
+4661 4663 Modem command string (1 of 2) 2 ToolKit This string is an individual initialization.
 It will be sent after the global initialization string.
 It can define certain functionalities of the modem which may be different in the different phone-units.
 4665 The modem command string (1 of 2) can be maximum 48 characters long, but can be extended by modem command string (2 of 2).
 The total command string sent to the modem always consists of modem command string (1 of 2) and modem command string (2 of 2).
-A command string can consist of any ASCII character (except $\&$ ).
+A command string can consist of any ASCII character (except $\&$).
 Notes For special commands there are escape sequences available.
-They all start with ${\boldsymbol \epsilon}.$ Please refer to $\%$ "Symbolic commands and escape sequences" on page 373.
+They all start with $\&.$ Please refer to & "Symbolic commands and escape sequences" on page 407.
 The start for sending this string to the modem is triggered by the Logics-Manager 12933 $\mbox{\ensuremath{\lozenge}}$ p.
+408.

-374. 4662 Modem com- 2 ToolKit This string is an extension of the modem command string described above.
-It 4664 mand string (2 of 2) will be sent immediately after this.
-4666 4669 Reset call error 2 This parameter resets a call error.
+ID Parameter CL Setting range [Default] Description 4662 4664 4666 Modem command string (2 of 2) 2 ToolKit This string is an extension of the modem command string described above.
+It will be sent immediately after this.
+4669 Reset call error 2 This parameter resets a call error.
 After that, it will reset itself to "No".
-4670 4671

-ID Parameter CL Setting range Description

-[Default]

-Yes A reset of a call error is carried out.

-[No ] No reset is carried out
+4670 Yes A reset of a call error is carried out.
+4671 [No] No reset is carried out

-4.6.8 Enable External DO/AO
+4.6.9 Enable External DO/AO